Clients and mobile devices

 There are also options for using Exchange Online with devices, including Blackberry.

-Outlook gives users the fast, intuitive email and calendar experience that they expect from a modern mobile app, while being the only app to provide support for the best features of Office 365.
-It is the only email app specifically designed to support the full Office 365 experience, giving users a coherent experience from desktop to mobile.
+Outlook gives users the fast, intuitive email and calendar experience that they expect from a modern mobile app, while being the only app to provide support for the best features.
+It is the only email app specifically designed to support the full Microsoft experience, giving users a coherent experience from desktop to mobile.
 Outlook is integrated with Intune, enterprise mobility and security, and Exchange controls to keep data and users safe.

 With Outlook, users can: